Fishing in Wisconsin:

-Flanked on either side by Green Bay and Lake Michigan, the waters off of Door County offer some the best fishing in the country.
-Sturgeon Bay, recently named Bassmasters best place for bass, is the hub of the angler community, but communities throughout the county have developed their fishing industries to make sure you land your best lunker.
+Flanked on either side by Green Bay and Lake Michigan, the waters off the Door County peninsula and Washington Island offer some the best fishing in the country.
+Sturgeon Bay, recently named by Bassmasters as one of the world’s best spots for bass fishing, is the hub of the angler community, but towns throughout the county have developed their fishing industries to make sure you land your best lunker.

-While Sturgeon Bay may have been named the number one spot for bass in the country, the rest of the county waters feature trout, salmon, whitefish, walleye, northern pike and perch.
+- Fishing in Door County: While Sturgeon Bay may have been named the number one spot for bass fishing in the country, the rest of the county waters—from the Green Bay on the west to Lake Michigan on the east—feature trout, salmon, whitefish, walleye, northern pike, and perch.

-The calmer waters of Green Bay will ensure a good harvest of brown trout and walleye in the spring and even more walleye in the fall.
+- Fishing in Green Bay: The calmer waters of Green Bay will ensure a good harvest of brown trout and walleye in the spring and even more walleye in the fall.
 The Sturgeon Bay Canal and surrounding waters into Green Bay are where smallmouth bass are rampant.
-Those waters served the 2015 Bassmasters Angler of the Year Championship in 2015.
+Those are the waters that served the Bassmasters Angler of the Year Championship in 2015.

-At many of the county’s inland lakes including Clark Lake, Europe Lake and Kangaroo Lake, you will find panfish such as bluegill and perch.
-The calmer inland waters allow anglers to fish from vessels as simple as a kayak.
+- Fishing in Inland Waters: At many of the county’s inland lakes—including Clark Lake, Europe Lake and Kangaroo Lake—you will find panfish such as bluegill and perch.
+The calmer inland waters are some of the best fishing lakes in Wisconsin and allow anglers to fish from vessels as simple as kayaks.

-Most bait shops or fishing charter companies offer fishing licenses for sale, which are required for all Wisconsin residents and out of state visitors over the age of 16.
-Depending on resident status and the duration of the license, a license can cost anywhere between $8 and $65.
+Most bait shops and fishing charters sell fishing licenses, which are required for all Wisconsin residents and out-of-state visitors over the age of 16.
+Depending on resident status and the license duration, a license can cost anywhere between $8–65.
 The state offers family licenses as well as multi-day licenses for anglers on a long weekend.